agile-students-fall2025/4-final-random_unkinger/UX-DESIGN.md

 # Wideframes
 ### Sign up
 This screen is for new users to create an account.
-It features fields for Username and Password, and a button to "Create account."
+It features fields for username and password, and a button to "Create account."
 It also has a link for existing users to sign in.

 ### Login Page
 This screen is for existing users to access their account.
-It includes input fields for Username and Password, and a "Login" button.
+It includes input fields for username and password, and a "Login" button.
 There's also a link to sign up for new users.

 ### Home
 The main dashboard displaying a user's calorie balance, options to track meals and activity such as "Quick Add Activity" and "Quick Add Meal", a list of recent Activity, and a typical navigation bar at the bottom.